 2050 LRTP Overview

-The LRTP will be developed through public input and a technical analysis of how all modes of transportation perform.
-GIAMPO will analyze how the system operates today, as well as forecast conditions for the next 25 years.
-The final LRTP will include strategies and a prioritized list of projects based on funding, technical analyses, and community preferences of Grand Island residents.
+The Draft LRTP has been developed through public input and a technical analysis of how all modes of transportation perform.
+GIAMPO has analyzed how the system operates today, as well as forecast conditions for the next 25 years.
+The Draft LRTP includes strategies and a prioritized list of projects based on funding, technical analyses, and community preferences of Grand Island residents.

 The transportation system includes: